ngreenan/f1twitchapi/README.md

 there's two apps basically, a node.js app in the server folder and a React app in the client folder.

-the node.js app receives the data from the F1 game (note: only tested with F1 2020) using https://github.com/racehub-io/f1-telemetry-client to turn all the UDP stuff into nice and friendly JSON.
+the node.js app receives the data from the F1 game (note: should now work on F1 2021) using https://github.com/racehub-io/f1-telemetry-client to turn all the UDP stuff into nice and friendly JSON.
 It then outputs this using socket.io to port 4001.

 the React app then takes that JSON off port 4001 and does stuff with it. simple.